stefanhacks/stefanhacks/README.md

   }

   get workplace(): DopePlace {
-    // Safe cast since undefined is an actual DopePlace to be at. return undefined as DopePlace;
+    // Safe cast, null is an actual DopePlace to be at. return null as DopePlace;
   }

   get task(): Task {